lydlid/AnimalSlaughterHouse/README.md

 - map: We use Tiled(https://www.mapeditor.org/)  to make our map, and loaded by class ==TmxMaPLoader==.
 - sprites: most pixelated pictures found online.
   All sprites are rendered in ==PlayScreen== and some of the sprites are animated by a series of pictures.
 ### 5. bgm & sound effect
-We implement sound using LibGDX native libraries
+We implement sound using LibGDX native libraries,
+BGM is made by us and copyleft.

+### 6. particle effect
+particle effects are provided by LibGDX.
+These effects, generally speaking, are also sprites.